-If you’ve enrolled in one of Academic Consulting’s upcoming online training courses, we recommend you take the time to plan ahead to ensure you get the most out of the session.
+If you’ve enrolled in one of our online training courses, we recommend you take the time to plan ahead to ensure you get the most out of the session.
 We’ve compiled some tips to help you do just that.
 Note that these tips apply specifically to our live training, rather than the recorded video we offer as part of our Research Accelerator programme.

 Check in advance whether you can successfully connect

-We use GoToWebinar to deliver our online training – this doesn’t require any special equipment to participate but there are some minimum system requirements.
-GoToWebinar have a Get Ready page that you can visit to check whether you meet these.
-This webpage does all the work for you, checking your OS, browser version, and even the strength of your internet connection.
+We use Zoom to deliver our online training – this doesn’t require any special equipment to participate but there are some minimum system requirements.
+Zoom have a test session that you can join to check whether you meet the requirements.

 Ensure you have a stable internet connection